Skip to main content

 1 mentions Positive Neutral Negative

-The game has limited replayability, as players feel that the choices made throughout do not significantly affect the gameplay or the ending, resulting in a lack of incentive to play again.
+The game lacks replayability, as player choices have minimal impact on the gameplay or ending, resulting in little incentive to play again.

-• “There really is no replayability to this game; the few choices you make don't seem to have that much of an impact on the game or the ending.”
+• “There really is no replayability in this game; the few choices you make don't seem to have much impact on the game or the ending.”

 Buy Project "Fire"